 Minority religions in Yemen are Christianity, Judaism, Hinduism, and Baha'i Faith.

 Yemeni rial (YER).

-Unitary presidential constitutional republic (de jure)
+Unitary presidential constitutional republic (de jure),

-Unitary provisional government (de facto)
+Unitary provisional government (de facto).

 In Yemen, the climate is a tropical desert on the coasts and in the lowlands, while it is mild and moderately rainy on the western plateau.
-During summer, from June to September, the southwest monsoon brings some rainfall on the western highlands, while in the rest of the country, it brings widespread cloudiness but practically no rain.
+During summer, from June to September, the southwest monsoon brings some rainfall to the western highlands, while in the rest of the country, it brings widespread cloudiness but practically no rain.